The Overlooked Importance of Heading Tags for SEO

 In the ‘olden days’ of newspapers (a mere 30 years ago), the headline was the most important part of any article.

-Frontpage news headlines would help sell the whole newspaper.
+Front page news headlines would help sell the whole newspaper.
 And each article’s headline would convince the reader to keep on reading.

 But there is an even bigger reason why Headings on articles are important: SEO.

-All Headers from H1 to H6 are organizational tools that guide search engines through your content.
+When it comes to search engine optimization, all Headers from H1 to H6 are organizational tools that guide search engines through your content.

 What are Heading Tags?